-Two Motorcyclists Seriously Injured Special to Poughkeepsie New Yorker)
+Two Motorcyclists Seriously Injured

-HIGHLAND-Two men were in-tred seriously at about 11:15 o'clock als morning, when the motorcycle on which they were riding down hill at the west end of the Mid-Hudson bridge struck the south railing of the span and hurled them 40 feet to the rocky embankment beneath the the rocky embankment beneath the bridge.
-The men, Harry Schweikert, 27, and his brother, Vincent, 25, of 68 Birchwood avenue, North Arlington, N. J., were given first aid at the scene by Dr. Akky, of the Vassar hospital staff.
+HIGHLAND-Two men were in-ired seriously at about 11:15 o'clock his morning, when the motorcycle on which they were riding down hill at the west end of the Mid-Hudson bridge struck the south railing of the span and hurled them 40 feet to the rocky embankment beneath the the rocky embankment beneath the bridge.

+The men, Harry Schweikert, 27, and his brother, Vincent, 25, of 68 Birchwood avenue, North Arlington, N. J., were given first aid at the scene by Dr. Akey, of the Vassar hospital staff.
 Then they were taken to the hospital in the ambulance.

-State Police Corporal Martin of Highland went to the scene in re-sponse to a radio call, He said that Harry suffered back and chest in-juries, and his brother Vincent. str.
-Harry suffered back and chest in-juries, and his brother Vincent, suf-fered injuries to his back and chest and a severe concussion.
-Corporal Martin said that as the men were approaching the bridge they came upon a parked vehicle.
-In making the left turn, the motorcycle swerved and crashed into the railing.
-The brother more are executed the motorcycle, hitting the bridge's guardrail, throwing them down onto an embankment 40 feet below.
+State Police Corporal Martin of Highland went to the scene in response to a radio call.
+He said that Harry suffered back and chest injuries, and his brother Vincent sufthe motorcycle, hitting the bridge's guardrail, throwing them down onto an embankment 40 feet below.
 Both brothers were taken to a local hospital in serious condition.
 Vincent, who was driving, eventually recovered, Harry did not.
 He was now a paraplegic, confined to a wheelchair for the rest of his life.
 As he did throughout his military service, Harry would not let this tragedy overcome him.
 Unable to campaign for Councilman, Harry lost the election by a few hundred votes.
 He spent the rest of his life dedicated to helping paralyzed veterans.
-Harry was an influential force in the development of the National national Paralyzed Veterans Association, with an office in Washington, D.C.
-He became the associations first President.
-Harry was honored by the Paraplegic Veterans Association with an award named in his honor, the Schweikert Disability Awareness Award.
-When it was time for Harry to retire, he moved to Miami, Florida.
-He loved swimming and sitting out by his pool.
-After some welcomed time off, he assumed the position of Service Officer and
+Harry was an influential force in the development of the National